HEaslea/SDE_Notes/GENERAL/CMake C++20 Modules.md

 endif()
 ```

-Meaning we just support experimental per every version, which is a pain, but still worth for these fucking modules baby.
+Meaning we just support experimental per every version, which is a pain, but still worth for these modules baby.

 ### Enabling for 3.28 and Above
 At the moment I am currently running 3.30 and that's without a recent update as far as I'm aware.